Giuliani butt-dials NBC reporter, heard discussing need for cash and trashing Bidens

 By the time of that call, it was already clear that Giuliani butt dials don't only happen after 11 p.m.

-The first one happened when the NBC News reporter was at a fifth-birthday party for an extended family member in central New Jersey.
+The first one happened when the NBC News reporter was at a fifth-birthday party for an extended family member in Central Jersey.

 Amid his 3-year-old daughter's excitement, the reporter decided to let Giuliani's call go to his voicemail.

-The previous day, the reporter interviewed Giuliani for an article quoting several of his former Justice Department colleagues who said they believed he committed crimes in his effort to push the Ukrainians to launch an investigation of Joe Biden.
+The previous day, the reporter interviewed Giuliani for an article quoting several of his former Justice Department colleagues who said they believed he committed crimes in his effort to push the Ukrainians to launch an investigation of former Vice President Joe Biden.

 In the message, Giuliani is heard talking to at least one other person.
 The conversation appears to pick up almost exactly where Giuliani's phone call with the reporter left off the day before, with Giuliani insisting he was the target of attacks because he was making public accusations about a powerful Democratic politician.